Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.00+
 ============	==================

-  Size of the initial ramdisk or ramfs.
+  Size of the woke initial ramdisk or ramfs.
 Leave at zero if there is no initial ramdisk/ramfs.

 ============	===============